The Sky Tonight

 Central meridian: 180º.

 Jupiter: Jupiter passed though western quadrature (rising at midnight) on September 12.
-The waning gibbous Moon will be near Jupiter, close to the north-eastern horizon soon after midnight on October 21.
-Jupiter will reach opposition with the Sun on December 8.
+The almost Full Moon will be to the left of Jupiter, close to the north-eastern horizon soon after 9 pm on November 17.
+Jupiter will reach opposition on December 8.

 Jupiter as photographed from Nambour on the evening of April 25, 2017.
 The images were taken, from left to right, at 9:10, 9:23, 9:49, 10:06 and 10:37 pm.
 The rapid rotation of this giant planet in a little under 10 hours is clearly seen.
 In the southern hemisphere, the Great Red Spot (bigger than the Earth) is prominent, sitting within a 'bay' in the South Tropical Belt.
 South of it is one of the numerous White Spots.
 All of these are features in the cloud tops of Jupiter's atmosphere.